How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Introduction

 In this work, we are interested in filtering methods, which significantly reduce the search space of ER.
-The performance of a filtering technique is assessed along three dimensions: recall, precision, and runtime efficiency.
-A good filter stands out by:
+The performance of a filtering technique is assessed along three dimensions: recall, precision and time efficiency.
+A good filter stands~out~by:

-\begin{enumerate} \item High recall.
-The candidate pairs involve as many duplicates as possible, thus limiting the impact on verification's recall. \item High precision.
-The candidate pairs involve as few false positives (i.e., non-matching pairs) as possible.
-The higher precision is, the higher is the reduction in the search space. \item High time efficiency, so that the overhead of filtering on the overall run-time of ER is limited. \end{enumerate}
+\begin{enumerate} \item \emph{High recall.} The candidate pairs should involve many duplicates to reduce the number of false negatives. \item \emph{High precision.} The candidate pairs should involve few false positives (i.e., non-matching pairs) to significantly reduce the search space. \item \emph{Low run-time.} The overhead added by the filtering step to the overall run-time of ER should be low. \end{enumerate}

 Ideally, filtering should also be directly applicable to the input data.
-For this reason, we exclusively consider methods that require no labelled training instances, which often are not available or expensive to produce \cite{DBLP:journals/pvldb/Thirumuruganathan21}.
+For this reason, we exclusively consider methods that require no labelled training instances, which are often not available or expensive to produce \cite{DBLP:journals/pvldb/Thirumuruganathan21}.
+We also focus on techniques for textual entity profiles.
+These methods are organized into two types~\cite{DBLP:journals/csur/PapadakisSTP20}: \begin{enumerate} \item \textit{Blocking workflows} extract one or more signatures from every entity profile and form clusters of profiles with identical or similar signatures \cite{DBLP:journals/pvldb/0001SGP16,DBLP:journals/tkde/Christen12,DBLP:books/daglib/0030287}.